hammerheim-game/hammerheim-rules/8-scenarios.md

 The upper floor of the inn consists of a series of rooms off a main hallway.
 Each room might include a bed.
-Add other furnishings you desire.
+Add whatever other furnishings you desire.
 Do not forget to include a marker to represent the top of the stairs from below.
 Add another set of stairs to the next level if you have one!
 The Last Hope is a fortress so it has